daphnia/IODS-final/README.md

 # IODS-final
-The final assignment for the IODS course on autumn 2017
+My [final assingment](https://daphnia.github.io/IODS-final/) for the IODS course on autumn 2017.